Friday, February 8, 2008

 Marek Rudnickis true story

 When in Paris, I talked several times with my fathers close friend, artist Marek Rudnicki.
 Marek told me that Korczak was very, very tired and weak.
 August 5th was a very hot day.
 Due to Korczaks health conditions the entire group had to halt several times to let him rest.
 That, the possibility to stop, was the only nice gesture from the "deportation team".
 There was no flag.
 Marek told me that Korczak probably died on his way or upon arrival to Treblinka.
-The cattle cars were so hardly klorated!
+The cattle cars were so hardly chlorinated!

 Marek Rudnicki's account gives a different perspective on the last journey of Korczak and the orphans.
 Rudnicki followed Korczak and the children from the Orphans' Home on Sienna Street all the way to the "gate" on Umschlagplatz.

 "I don't want to be an iconoclast or a debunker of myths, but I must relate what I saw then.
-The atmosphere was dominated by an enormous sense of passivity, automatism and apathy.
+The atmosphere was dominated by an enormous sense of passivity, automatism, and apathy.
 No one was visibly moved that it was Korczak who was going, there was no saluting (as some people describe), there certainly was no intervention on the part of Judenrat members, and no one approached Korczak.
 There were no gestures, no singing, no proudly lifted heads, and I don't remember whether anyone was carrying the banner of the Orphans' Home, though some people say this was the case.
 There was a terrible, exhausted silence.
 Korczak dragged his feet, hunched over, mumbling something to himself from time to time (...).

 A couple of adults from the Orphans' Home, including Stefa (Wilczynska), walking alongside, like I did, or behind him, the children at first going in groups of four, but then any way at all, in mixed ranks, in single file.
 Some of the children held Korczak by his clothing, maybe by his hand, they walked along as if in a trance."